-- 1) Schooling Has Reduced Gender Inequality in All Regions of the World Figure 11 extends this analysis to the evolution of gender inequality in different regions of the world.27 Education accounts for more than 40% of declining gender income gaps in all regions, with estimates ranging from a bit below 45% in Latin America to over 70% in the MENA region.
-Differential educational expansion alone can explain 20% to 50% of gender inequality reduction in all regions. - 2) The Effect of Educational Expansion on Gender Inequality Has Increased Finally, I present results by world region and for the world as a whole for different time periods in appendix table A17.
-Two results stand out.
-First, the effect of education on gender inequality has increased over time.
+1) Schooling Has Reduced Gender Inequality in All Regions of the World Appendix Figure A11 extends this analysis to the evolution of gender inequality in different regions of the world.19 Education accounts for more than 40% of declining gender income gaps in all regions, with estimates ranging from a bit below 45% in Latin America to over 70% in the MENA region.

+2) The Effect of Educational Expansion on Gender Inequality Has Increased Finally, I present results for different time periods in Appendix Table A16.
 Income gains from schooling have been about 2 times greater for women since 1991 in the average country, compared to 2.5 since 2010.
 This rising convergence is visible in most regions, although it has been most pronounced in China and India.
-Second, education explains over 40% of gender inequality reduction in nearly all regions and time periods.
-This indicator does not display any clear time trend, given that actual gender inequality
+Education explains over 40% of gender inequality reduction in nearly all regions and time periods.
+This indicator does not display any clear time trend, given that actual gender inequality reduction has accelerated at the same pace as schooling gains.

-27Appendix figure A11 plots income gains for women relative to men, calculated by taking the ratio of actual to counterfactual incomes by gender in each country.
-Educational expansion alone has generated about 20% to 60% more growth for women than for men in all regions.
-Accounting for heterogeneous returns and employment effects brings this ratio to 50-150%.
-Appendix figure A12 plots annualized income gains from schooling for men and women in each country.
-In nearly all countries, schooling has generated more growth for women than for men.
-Accordingly, appendix figure A13 shows that the female labor income share would be significantly lower in nearly all countries in 2019 if there had been no educational expansion since 1991.
+19Appendix Figure A12 plots income gains for women relative to men by region, while Appendix Figure A13 plots annualized income gains from schooling for men and women in each country.
+Appendix Figure A14 shows that the female labor income share would be significantly lower in nearly all countries in 2019 if there had been no educational expansion since 1991.